 If you got two components, but you don’t remember what they combine into, there’s a simple trick to check it without alt-tabbing.
 If you have room on the bench, buy an unnecessary unit, give it one of those items and then check by dragging the other component onto them (now you can also simply hover one component on top of the other to see what item they combine into).
 You can later sell the unit for the same gold and get your item back in the inventory.
 It can also be used as a method of putting a full item on a champion that already has a component or just simply avoiding misclicks while creating a full item.
 Buy a random unit, give them the two components to get a full item, sell that unit and you can give the full item to whomever you want.

 This brings us to another point, using items in the early game.
-If early on you know the direction in which your team comp is going, you can easily divide your units in three categories.
-They are: potential carries, units that will make it to the end due to synergies and the temporary champions that you keep for their power right now, but going to sell later.
+If early on you know the direction in which your team comp is going, you can easily divide your units into three categories.
+They are potential carries, units that will make it to the end due to synergies and the temporary champions that you keep for their power right now but going to sell later.
 This is one of the most important tips for playing TFT, but you do need some game knowledge to utilize it properly.

 For example, in the early game, I can put RFC and BT on my two-star Elise.
 She's definitely not the best user of those items, but it's still better than to let them sit on the bench.
 I know that the moment I get a Draven, I'm selling the Elise and giving the items to my newly acquired carry.
 Combining random items for some instant power is bad, but not using your item power at all is also suboptimal.
 It's like coming to base and not spending your money in regular League of Legends.